williamjturkel/H3885G-FW25/Wk04/README.md

 ## Complexity Managed by Language

 - **Observation**: The final Master Prompt is long and highly prescriptive.
-- **Pedagogical Insight**: This complex paragraph is the equivalent of writing dozens of lines of JavaScript code.
-You bypassed manual programming by mastering the top-down instruction set.
+- **Pedagogical Insight**: This complex paragraph is the **equivalent of writing dozens of lines of JavaScript code**.
+You bypassed manual programming by mastering top-down instructions.
 - **Team Handover Link**: This final Master Prompt (not the resulting code) is the true recipe for the Team Portion of A02.

-# Activity 3: Prompt Peer Review (25 Min)
+# Activity 3: Prompt Peer Review (20 Min)

 ## Table Activity: Critiquing the Blueprint